nus-cs2103-AY2021S1/ip/docs/DeveloperGuide.md

 **API** : [`Ui.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/ui/Ui.java)

+The `UI` component:

+* Executes user commands using the `Logic` component.
+* Listens for changes to `Model` data so that the UI can be updated with the modified data.

 The UI consists of a `MainWindow` that is made up of parts (`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter`).
 All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)

-The `UI` component:

-* Executes user commands using the `Logic` component.
-* Listens for changes to `Model` data so that the UI can be updated with the modified data.

-MainWindow.fxml - Houses the rest of the fxml (commandBox,HelpWindow, etc) in the VBox
+`MainWindow.fxml` - Houses the rest of the fxml (commandBox,HelpWindow, etc) in the VBox.
-                - also contains the code for the actual menu bar
+Contains the code for the actual menu bar

-CommandBox.fxml - Stackpane where the user writes input
+`CommandBox.fxml` - Stackpane where the user writes input

-EntryListPanel.fxml -  Houses a ListView<Entry>
+`EntryListPanel.fxml` -  Houses a ListView<Entry>

-EntryListCard.fxml- (not housed by Mainwindow.fxml) contains the data from each entry
+`EntryListCard.fxml`- (not housed by Mainwindow.fxml) contains the data from each entry

-HelpWindow.fxml - Only displays label and copy url button
+`HelpWindow.fxml` - Only displays label and copy url button

-ResultDisplay.fxml - Prints results to user
+`ResultDisplay.fxml` - Prints results to user

-StatusBarFooter - returns the path of the file retrieved
+`StatusBarFooter` - returns the path of the file retrieved

 ### 3.4 Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)
+<p align="center"> Figure 5.
+Logic component class relationship diagram

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)

 1. `Logic` uses the `AddressBookParser` class to parse the user command.
 1. This results in a `Command` object which is executed by the `LogicManager`.
-1. The command execution can affect the `Model` (e.g. adding a person).
+1. The command execution can affect the `Model` (e.g. adding an entry).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.